No Bake Pumpkin Mousse Pie

 The Biscoff Cookie Crust

 One of my favorite parts about this recipe is the Biscoff cookie crust!
-Biscoff cookies (aka Speculoos cookies) are kind of a cross between gingersnaps and graham crackers and are loaded with warm comforting spices and an almost caramelized sweetness.
-I find them at most grocery stores or Target in the cookie & cracker aisle, but you can also grab them online here.
+Biscoff cookies (aka Speculoos cookies) are kind of a cross between gingersnaps and graham crackers, loaded with warm comforting spices and an almost caramelized sweetness.
+I find them at most grocery stores or Target in the packaged cookie aisle, but you can also grab them online here

 Crust Tips:

 You can use gingersnap cookies, graham crackers, or digestive biscuits instead.
-You’ll need a scant two cups of cookie crumbs, whichever you decide to use.
-That’s about 15 full graham crackers.
-It’s much easier to swap out the cookie option if you have a scale and can use the weight measurement provided in the recipe.
+You’ll need two scant cups of cookie crumbs (about 15 full graham crackers).
+It’s easiest to swap out the cookie option if you have a scale and can use the weight measurement provided in the recipe.

 Pumpkin Mousse Pie Filling Tips

-- The filling will need to set for at least 6 hours.
+• The filling needs to set for at least 6 hours.
 I usually just make the pie the night before I plan to serve it.

 I used store-bought canned pumpkin puree for this Pumpkin Mousse Pie recipe.
 Do not use homemade pumpkin puree in this recipe because it will add too much excess liquid.
 Do not use canned pumpkin pie filling, either – it is not the same thing as pumpkin puree.